How to write your RFP

 (step X, step Y, step Z)

-This series of unfortunate events with a failing system as the outcome should hopefully illustrate that it’s not whether the DAM/web-to-print vendor supports something, it’s HOW they support it that really matters.
+This series of unfortunate events with a failing system as the outcome should hopefully illustrate that it’s not whether the DAM/Digital & Print template vendor supports something.
+It’s HOW they support it that really matters.

 So here is what we think should be included in a great RFP: